Making mistakes is the privilege of philosophers, but only fools are never wrong - Socrates, over 2,000 years ago.

 Remember that your subscribers receive notifications after turning on their browsers.
 If you set the validity period for too long and your subscriber is on a week-long vacation, for example, it may happen that when he turns on his computer or phone after returning, he will be buried under a mountain of outdated notifications.
 I don't want to scare you, but he may end up blocking your notifications.

 How to avoid it

 As I mentioned above, you can avoid this by setting the appropriate expiry date for notifications.
-In the case of news, it should be 1 or 2 days, and in the case of discounts, promotions, sales, as long as they last.
+In the case of news, it should be 1 or 2 hours, and in the case of discounts, promotions, sales, 1 or 2 days.

 5. Not telling subscribers what they’re supposed to do

 Do you always put a call to action in your notifications?
 If not, you’re doing it wrong.
 A clear CTA is part of any good copy because subscribers should always know what to do next.
 You can make things easier for them in two ways that are best used simultaneously: